jtsheedy/Tower-esp32c3-hvio/README.md

 ## Project Ownership

-This repository is hosted to the PCB desiber([DumTux](https://github.com/dumtux))'s GitHub account for backup.
+This repository is hosted on [PCBCrew Org](https://github.com/pcbcrew-org)) for backup.
 The copyright of this hardware design is owned by [TowerSoftware ™][tower].

 ---